 Your EVS needs to fit against the face of your timber sashes and any obstacles need trimmed back to a smooth face.
 The old corner pegs work their way out over time so if they are fixed then cut them.

 You can spend a lot of time sanding paint back, so using a grinder sanding disk takes a lot less time.
 The main thing is to get rid of lose paint and paint build-ups.
 The key to using a grinder is to keep it moving and not let it dig groves.

 Most old windows have badly painted edges and scraping them back against the putty line is important to get a good finish that looks neat.
 Don’t worry about chipping or dislodging old putty, get rid of any lose putty as well.

 Mask your glass edges a small distance away from the putty line.
 This line is very visual so keep your lines as straight as you can

 You can quickly mask your panels then came back and trim off the corners leaving a nice square corner cut,

 Spend time to get all your masking done for the windows you are working with as you have clean fingers and getting the masking finished will minimize mess.

-Speed is critical as you need to quick paint straight over the fresh silicon, before you move to the next window.
-Use a water based exterior primer top coat with good UV resistance.
+Speed is critical as you need to quickly paint straight over the fresh caulking, before you move to the next window.
+Use a water based exterior top coat with good UV resistance.
 You only need to paint the putty edge and 1 cm in from the putty edges, not the whole frame.